security-assignments/security-assignments.github.io/_labs/lab_social_engineering.md

       The handler is now listening.

 7. Now, we need to set up a way to deliver the payload to the victim.
-      Set up a web server to host your malicious file.
+      We will set up a web server to host your malicious file.

-      8. Change directories to `/tmp` by entering `cd /tmp` in a kali terminal.
+      8. From a terminal on Kali, change directories to `/tmp`:

+          ```bash
+          cd /tmp
+          ```
-      8. Check that the payload you generated earlier is in this directory: run `ls`
+      8. Use `ls` to check that the payload you generated earlier is in this directory.
       9. Now, from that directory, run the following command to use an http webserver built into `python` to serve content from the current directory (`/tmp`) on an arbitrary port - `8888`:

+          ```bash
           python3 -m http.server 8888
+          ```

+          **Note:** when you run this command, it will appear that nothing happens.
+Actually, the web server is running, and it will log output to the terminal if it receives any web requests.
+You can verify this by visiting <http://localhost:8888> in a web browser on Kali and observing the output logged to the terminal.

 ## Play the victim

 16. Now, switch to playing the role of the victim.
-On your Windows VM, using Chrome, navigate to `http://192.168.56.101:8888`.
+On your Windows VM, using the Internet Explorer web browser (Not Chrome!), navigate to `http://192.168.56.101:8888`.
 Click `AdobeUpdate.exe` to download it.
 Click it to execute it.
 On the "Windows protected your PC" security dialog that appears, click "More info" and then "Run anyway."

      {% include lab-image.html image='adobe-update-execute-more-info.png' %}